Nimrod-Easy-Lab/Nimrod/README.md

 Instructions:

-Have jdk+jre 8 and 7 installed.
+Have jdk-8 and Maven installed.

 `mvn package`